 A fun possibility of organizing your photos into a calendar is nice.

-Rawtherapee is a chargeless but powerful program for working with RAW files.
+RawTherapee is free photo catalog software and a powerful program for working with RAW files.
 You can use it to improve photos by adjusting such parameters as white balance, exposure compensation, brightness, contrast, image temperature and so on.
 Apart from that, you can also cut or resize a shot and rotate it.

 Rawtherapee boasts of a large color correction toolkit: brushes, custom curves, noise reduction and more.